spencertipping/tau/doc/utf9.md

 ### Tensors
 _n_-dimensional packed arrays of some numeric type.
-Tensors are formatted like this:
+Tensors are formatted as two concatenated vectors, the first of which is the dimensional encoding and the second is the data:

 ```
 cb [sb] dim_cb  [dim_sb]  d1 d2 ... dk